phax/ph-ebinterface/README.md

 # News and noteworthy

+* v6.1.0 - work in progress
+    * Requires ph-commons 9.2.0
 * v6.0.2 - 2018-07-27
     * Requires ph-commons 9.1.3
     * Added new `EbInterfaceXXNamespaceContext` classes for easy consistent usage.
     * The marshaller classes, use theses namespace contexts by default
 * v6.0.1 - 2018-04-04
     * Updated to BouncyCastle 1.59
     * Updated to final ebInterface 5.0 XSD
 * v6.0.0 - 2018-01-05
     * Updated to BouncyCastle 1.58
     * Updated to ph-commons 9.0.0
     * Added support for ebInterface 5.0 (RC)
 * v5.1.2 - 2017-01-09
     * Updated to BouncyCastle 1.56
     * Binds to ph-commons 8.6.0
 * v5.1.1 - 2016-12-14
     * Fixed case sensitivity error in a filename
 * v5.1.0 - 2016-12-13
     * Added support for ebInterface 4.3
 * v5.0.1 - 2016-07-15
     * Using a separate artefact for XMLDSig JAXB artefacts for easier reuse (ph-xsds-xmldsig)
 * v5.0.0 - 2016-06-11
     * Requires Java 1.8
 * v4.0.3 - 2015-11-25
     * Made the `BIC` element in `SEPADirectDebit` of ebInterface 4.2 optional
     * update to BouncyCastle 1.54
 * v4.0.2 - 2015-11-25
     * Added support for ebInterface 4.2
 * v4.0.1 - 2015-10-19
     * update to BouncyCastle 1.53
 * v4.0.0 - 2015-07-23

 This library is used by [WWW.E-RECHNUNG.GV.AT](http://www.e-rechnung.gv.at) - the Austrian Government "E-Rechnung an die öffentliche Verwaltung" solution for reading ebInterface files!